Keeping people healthy and safe

 Roles and responsibilities

-Guidance on the different roles and responsibilities involved in health and safety, including the responsibilities of leadership and other duty holders, understanding what a PCBU (Person Conducting a Business or Undertaking) is, and contractor responsibilities.
+We have guidance on the different roles and responsibilities involved in health and safety.
+It includes the responsibilities of leaders and other duty holders, understanding what a person conducting a business or undertaking (PCBU) is and contractor responsibilities.

 This section provides information about the key areas of focus that make up a good health and safety system.
 You may find this a useful model to follow when considering the health and safety practices and situation at your school or early learning service.